 Now that we’ve covered suggestions on how to deal with the crisis, how do you avoid missing expectations in the first place?
 Here are some suggestions on avoiding the need to deliver bad news to stakeholders at all.

 One way to minimize the chance of blowback from a product delay is to de-emphasize the dates and deadlines on the roadmap.

-Taking it a step further, some organizations are comfortable publishing the roadmap outside the organization, or even publicly.
-For example, one of our customers at ProductPlan is GOV.UK.
-Their main philosophy is one of transparency.
-After the team built a visual, easy-to-update product roadmap, the head of the agency made the bold decision to make that roadmap public—so UK citizens and interested viewers around the world would know what to expect next from GOV.UK.
+Some organizations are comfortable publishing their roadmap outside the organization, even making it widely available to the general public.
+For example, GOV.UK embraces a philosophy built on transparency.
+After building a visual, easy-to-update product roadmap, the head of the agency made the bold decision to make that roadmap public—so UK citizens and interested viewers around the world would know what to expect next from GOV.UK.

 Join 120,000 subscribers and get articles like this every month.